cosmos/interchain-security/docs/throttle.md

 1. The slash meter can go negative in value, and will do so when handling a single slash packet that jails a validator with significant voting power.
 In such a scenario, the slash meter may take multiple replenishment periods to once again reach a positive value, meaning no other slash packets may be handled for multiple replenishment periods.
 2. Total voting power of a chain changes over time, especially as validators are jailed/tombstoned.
 As validators are jailed, total voting power decreases, and so does the slashing allowance for specific blocks.
 3. The voting power allowance added to the slash meter during replenishment will always be greater than or equal to 1.
 If the `SlashMeterReplenishFraction (param)` is set too low, integer rounding will put this minimum value into effect.
+That is, if `SlashMeterReplenishFraction` * `currentTotalVotingPower` < 1, then the effective allowance would be 1.
+This min value of allowance ensures that there's some packets handled over time, even if that is a very long time.
+It's a crude solution to an edge case caused by too small of a replenishment fraction.

 The behavior described above is achieved by executing `CheckForSlashMeterReplenishment()` every endblock.